rubyonjets/jets-docs/_docs/learn/html/update-project.md

     2023-10-29 18:28:06 UTC END RequestId: 0e483ed2-c7c9-43e3-babb-7c165c9a3365
     2023-10-29 18:28:06 UTC REPORT RequestId: 0e483ed2-c7c9-43e3-babb-7c165c9a3365  Duration: 726.32 ms     Billed Duration: 727 ms Memory Size: 1536 MB   Max Memory Used: 180 MB

-The `jets log` command will use the Log Group from the controller Lambda function, IE: `/aws/lambda/demo-dev-controller`, so we do not have to specify the name like we did in the [Jets Project Job Learn Guide]({% link _docs/learn/job/update-project.md %}#jets-logs).
+The [jets logs]({% link _reference/jets-logs.md %}) command will use the Log Group from the controller Lambda function, IE: `/aws/lambda/demo-dev-controller`, so we do not have to specify the name as we did in the [Jets Project Job Learn Guide]({% link _docs/learn/job/update-project.md %}#jets-logs).

 ## Update Code and Deploy Changes